zerasul/mdbook_en/8backgrounds/backgrounds.md

 ![Example Backgrounds](8backgrounds/img/fondosejemplo.png "Example Backgrounds")_Example Backgrounds_

-As we can see in the previous figure, we have 2 images; the first one a blue background imitating the sky; and the second one a background of yellow tiles with a black background.
+As we can see in the previous figure, we have 2 images; the first one a blue background that mimics the sky; and the second one a background of yellow tiles with a black background.

-Let's focus on this second image; in which we see that black background.
+Let's focus on the second image; in which we see that black background.
 This background will be transparent, since it will be the first color of the palette of this image.

 **NOTE**: If we use the _Genesis Code_ extension, we can see the palette of that image.
 If it is not displayed, you can right click on the image title and click the _reopen With..._ option.

 ![Image 2 Details](8backgrounds/img/bgbdetails.png "Image 2 Details")
 _Image 2 Details_

-We can see in the previous image that the first color is black and that it is a 16-color image.
+We can see in the previous image that the palette's first color is black and that it is a 16-color image.
 This detail is important, since it will be used as a transparent color.

 Once we have the two images, we are going to focus on importing both images using the _rescomp_ tool.
 Therefore we have to define a _.res_ file with the following content: